-- 1. treat all recipients respectfully; - 2. involve recipients in the planning for their care; - 3. cooperate with recipients who elect to change service providers; - 4. collaborate with other providers to deliver an integrated program of services; - 5. provide information regarding fees for services to recipients; - 6. address recipient complaints about services; - 7. evaluate whether services are effective for achieving recipient goals; and - 8. render quality care by employing competent, trained staff.
+- 1. treat all recipients respectfully; - 2. encourage recipient involvement in the planning of their care; - 3. cooperate with recipients who elect to change service providers; - 4. collaborate with other providers to deliver an integrated program of services; - 5. provide information regarding fees for services to recipients; - 6. address recipient complaints about services; - 7. evaluate whether services are appropriate and effective for achieving recipient goals; and - 8. render quality care by employing competent, trained staff.

-D. Recipient services termination.
+D. Termination of recipient services.